 Daniel has authored well over 1,500 stories for prominent magazines and newspapers, such as Islands, Philadelphia Inquirer, Readerís Digest, the London Sunday Times Magazine, American Heritage, Parade, Saturday Review, PC Magazine, Philadelphia Magazine, Learís Magazine, Harper's Magazine, and many others.

 Daniel has authored numerous books, including the first biography of J.R.R.
 Tolkien, which was in continuous publication for over 30 years .
 His short fiction has appeared in "Asimovís" and "Focus Magazine."
-His Black Bear, Pennsylvania novella Honor was published by Pixel Hall Press in 2012.
-His next novel, Adam V, also set in the fictional mountain village of Black Bear, will be published in 2014.
-In addition, a short story collection, Seven from Haven -- gentle ghost stories with an O'Henry-like charm and sensibility -- was published Halloween, 2012.
+His fiction includes Honor, a Black Bear, Pennsylvania novella, and Seven from Haven -- gentle ghost stories with an O'Henry-like charm and sensibility .

-Recognized, also, as one of the premier experts on digital cameras, Daniel is a member of The Authors Guild, the Overseas Press Club, American Society of Journalists & Authors, SFWA, and the National Book Critics Circle.
+Recognized, also, as one of the premier experts on digital cameras, Daniel is a member of The Authors Guild, the Overseas Press Club, American Society of Journalists & Authors, Science Fiction Writers of America, and the National Book Critics Circle.

 Please share this page: